Buying a house with someone else can be complicated, especially if you aren’t related.

 - The process if someone wants to buy another person out.

-It avoids misunderstandings and gives you a legal basis to challenge things in court.
+This document gives clarity to everyone involved.
+It reduces misunderstandings and gives you a legal basis to challenge things in court.

 A solicitor will usually help you to create this written agreement.
-And you should make a note on the Title Deeds that a declaration of trust exists.
+You should also note on the Title Deeds that a declaration of trust exists.

 How long does a declaration of trust last?